Understanding Principal Component Analysis (PCA): Theory

 \end{align}

-Then the projection of the $i$-th 2D data onto the projection axis: $\eq{eq:proj}$ is
+Then, the data when the $i$-th two-dimensional data is projected onto the projection axis: $\eq{eq:proj}$ is:

 \begin{align}